MichaelCampbell-on3001/stickynotes/README.md

 First, I wanted to check to see if a user already has any notes saved, so we check the browser storage first.
 ![Retrieves user data from local storage](get-notes-functionality.png)

-If the user wants to add a new sticky note, this function aloows the user to create a new note instance.
+If the user wants to add a new sticky note, this function allows the user to create a new note.
 ![adding new info and pushing it to local storage](add-note.png)

 When the user wants to update an excisting note, this function makes it possible.